Buy the PCB:

 In the resurrection of the Synthasystem, there are a lot of “paired” transistors in various modules, notably the VCO and VCF.
 I chose for no real reason, to use a footprint compatible with most monolithic paired transistors but which will also work with discrete transistors.
 In the Steiner VCO core, you also have to have a PNP transistor in thermal contact with the matched NPN pair.
 This PNP does not have to match the NPNs.
 I don’t really know a good way to match a PNP to a NPN anyway.

-To use this PCB, you need a volt meter with mili-volt precision and accuracy or better.
+To use this PCB, you need a volt meter with milli-volt precision and accuracy or better.
 I recommend you solder some wires to the “transistor to match” locations on the PCB with a small piece of solid wire, or other pin on the free end of each wire.
 There are some mini patch cables made for bread boards that are great for this as they already have straight solid pins on each end. cut them in half and solder one end to the PCB.
 Moog™ has some for their Werkstatt synthesizer, Adafruit has them, too.

 Next, line up a bunch of transistors on a bread board and let them stabilize in temperature.
 Take the three leads you just soldered and connect the free end to the breadboard where the first transistor is and measure the voltage at the output.
 Note the voltage and go to the next transistor.
 When you have two transistors with a voltage within 2mV, you have a good pair.

 Here is the original Moog™ schematic with the unsurprising error of a missing resistor between the two transistors on the PNP side, sigh.
-You need a 10K resistor on the PNP matching circuit comparable to the NPN circuit; between the two transisors.
+You need a 10K resistor on the PNP matching circuit comparable to the NPN circuit; between the two transistors.

 Inputs/Outputs: